Type inference: Types in programming languages

 Types are a feature present in some strongly statically typed languages.
 It is often characteristic of functional programming languages in general.
-Some languages that include type inference include C++11, C# (starting with version 3.0), Chapel, Clean, Crystal, D, F#, FreeBASIC, Go, Haskell, Java (starting with version 10), Julia, Kotlin, ML, Nim, OCaml, Opa, Q#, RPython, Rust, Scala, Swift, TypeScript, Vala, Dart, and Visual Basic (starting with version 9.0).
+Some languages that include type inference include C (since C23), C++ (since C++11), C# (starting with version 3.0), Chapel, Clean, Crystal, D, Dart, F#, FreeBASIC, Go, Haskell, Java (starting with version 10), Julia, Kotlin, ML, Nim, OCaml, Opa, Q#, RPython, Rust, Scala, Swift, TypeScript, Vala, Zig, and Visual Basic (starting with version 9.0).

-The majority of them use a simple form of type inference; the Hindley-Milner type system can provide more complete type inference.
+The majority of them use a simple form of type inference; the Hindley–Milner type system can provide more complete type inference.
 The ability to infer types automatically makes many programming tasks easier, leaving the programmer free to omit type annotations while still permitting type checking.

 In some programming languages, all values have a data type explicitly declared at compile time, limiting the values a particular expression can take on at run-time.
 Increasingly, just-in-time compilation blurs the distinction between run time and compile time.
 However, historically, if the type of a value is known only at run-time, these languages are dynamically typed.
 In other languages, the type of an expression is known only at compile time; these languages are statically typed.
 In most statically typed languages, the input and output types of functions and local variables ordinarily must be explicitly provided by type annotations.
-For example, in C:
+For example, in ANSI C: